danwing/cidfi/draft-wing-cidfi.md

 ## Initial Metadata Exchange {#initial-metadata-exchange}

-Using its HTTPS channel with each of the CNEs it previously authorized for CIDFI participation, the client signals the mapping of the server's transmitted short Destination Connection ID and its length to the CNE.
+If the server indicated support for CIDFI during the QUIC handshake, the client uses its HTTPS channel with each of the CNEs it previously authorized for CIDFI participation to map client-chosen Destination CIDs to metadata for that CID.
 As server support of the QUIC CIDFI transport parameter is remembered for 0-RTT, the client can immediately send the nonce.

-The primary purpose of a second Connection ID is connection migration ({{Section 9 of QUIC}}).
-With CIDFI, additional Connection IDs are necessary to:

-  * maintain CIDFI operation when topology remains the same.
-  * use Destination Connection ID to indicate packet importance

-To maintain CIDFI operation when topology remains the same, the CIDFI client signals the CNEs of that 'next' Destination CID.
-When QUIC detects a topology change, however, that Destination CID MUST NOT be used by the peer, otherwise it links the communication on the old topology to the new topology ({{Section 9.5 of QUIC}}).
-Thus, an additional Connection ID is purposefully not communicated from the CIDFI client to its CNEs, so that
-Connection ID can be immediately used by the peer during connection migration when the topology changes.
+Over the QUIC connection with the server, the client sends QUIC CIDFI_NEW_CONNECTION_ID_MAPPING frames which map the destination CID to its metadata (e.g., high priority), not to exceed active_cidfi_connection_id_limit.

+As with NEW_CONNECTION_ID, the client should allocate additional connection IDs retain client privacy during connection migration ({{Section 9.5 of QUIC}}) and those additional CIDs should also be communicated via CIDFI_NEW_CONNECTION_ID.
+In anticipation of connection migration those additional connection IDs are not communicated to the existing network's CNEs, but only to the new network's CNEs.

+Connection IDs which are communicated using NEW_CONNECTION_ID do not receive per-packet CIDFI treatment.
+But their contribution to bandwidth consumption is considered by the CNE.

 Note that the source IP address and source UDP port number are not signaled by design.
 This is because NATs ({{?NAPT=RFC3022}},